dutertetimes/dutertetimes.github.io/news/_posts/2017-01-11-2017 New Year Vin d'Honneur.md

 These changes are vital to make the Philippines a stronger Republic.

-It is on the basis of these strengths – political, social and economic - and the Philippines will be able to take on an even more active and more influential role in the community of nations.
+It is on the basis of these strengths—political, social and economic—and the Philippines will be able to take on an even more active and more influential role in the community of nations.

 However, know that the Philippines is doing its part in addressing the challenges we face together as an international community: the scourge of terrorism, natural and human-induced calamities, transnational crimes, hunger and poverty and international disputes.